openPfizer/vpop-gen/README.md

 * [SimBiology](https://www.mathworks.com/products/simbiology.html)
 * [Statistics and Machine Learning](https://www.mathworks.com/products/statistics.html)

-For versions of MATLAB before 2016b, there is a known problem with generating the final plots.
+For versions of MATLAB before 2016b there is a problem with generating the final plots.

 ### Functions for Running Vpop-Gen
 * `a_make_paper_figs.m` - function that reads the contents of txtout/ and makes figures similar to the manuscript figures.